hande-qmc/hande/documentation/manual/compile.rst

     tools/mkconfig.py --help

-to see the options available, including inspecting available platforms.
+to see the options available, including inspecting available configurations.

-A platform is defined using a simple ini file, consisting of three sections: main, opt and dbg.
+A configuration is defined using a simple ini file, consisting of three sections: main, opt and dbg.
 For instance::

     [main]